This post is part of the series 'Roslyn Analyzers'. Be sure to check out the rest of the blog posts of the series!

 CSC: warning AD0001: Analyzer 'SampleAnalyzer.MyAnalyzer' threw an exception of type 'System.IO.FileNotFoundException' with message 'Could not load file or assembly 'Meziantou.Framework.CodeDom, Version=4.0.2.0, Culture=neutral, PublicKeyToken=null'.
 The system cannot find the file specified.'.
 [C:\Users\meziantou\MyApp.csproj]

-The solution is to add the DLL from the referenced NuGet packages next to the analyzer DLL in the package.
-So, the NuGet package should contain all the needed DLLs:
+The fix is to place the DLLs from referenced NuGet packages alongside the analyzer DLL in the package.
+The NuGet package must include all required DLLs:

-You can change the csproj to add the referenced dlls at the right location into the package:
+Update your .csproj to include the referenced DLLs at the correct location within the package:

 <Project Sdk="Microsoft.NET.Sdk">